MicrochipTech/MicrochipSWILowLevelAnalyzer/readme.md

 xattr -r -d com.apple.quarantine libSimpleSerialAnalyzer.so
 ```

-To verify the flag was removed, run the first command again and verify the quarantine flag is no longer present. -->
+To verify the flag was removed, run the first command again and verify the quarantine flag is no longer present.

 ## Building your Analyzer

+> [!NOTE]
+> This section if for those with compatability issues or those who wish to modify the analyzer for their own purposes.

 CMake and a C++ compiler are required.
 Instructions for installing dependencies can be found here:
 https://github.com/saleae/SampleAnalyzer